talha915/dice_devops_final_project_server/README.md

 ## Notes

 - Ensure that your AWS credentials and Terraform configuration are set up correctly for seamless infrastructure provisioning.
+- The S3 bucket and DynamoDB table for Terraform state locking need to be correctly configured.
+Update the Terraform backend configuration as necessary.
 - Update the Docker images in the registry as needed and reflect changes in the Docker Compose configurations.